 The night before my return flight, I visited US mobile’s site to get registered.
 The process was fairly straightforward and I was able to get up and running in about 5 minutes.
 One nuance that I think they need to address is the fact that there is no option to add multiple devices to your plan.
 This means that if you want connectivity on multiple devices (say your computer and your phone), you need to have two separate plans offered at $10/month.
 Being that I wanted to try the service out on both my laptop and mobile phone, I opted to set up 2 separate plans.

 It is important to note that there are a few additional steps required to get the service set up on a mobile device.
 However, per The Points Guy, there is a slick workaround to make this pretty seamless.
 I will outline these steps below.

 - You will first need to download the iPass app to your mobile device.
-Because this service used to be targeted towards corporate clients, users are asked to enter their company email when launching the app for the first time.
+Because this service used to be targeted toward corporate clients, users are asked to enter their company email when launching the app for the first time.

-- Next you will need to log into the US Mobile website using the log in button in the top right corner of the screen.
+- Next, you will need to log into the US Mobile website using the log in button in the top right corner of the screen.

 - Once on your dashboard, you will need to click on “Check the Line” under WiFi plan 1 to access a page with more info on your plan.

 - Follow the link and click on “Renew Wifi Plan.”

 - On your mobile device, this should bring up the app on the phone and bypass the company email requirement.

 - Once I got my device all set up, I was ready to test it out on my trip home.
 Very shortly after take off, I got the following push notification.

 - As soon as I heard the beep that indicated we had reached 10,000 feet, my phone automatically connected to the Gogo network and I was in business.
 Unfortunately being that the service is just tapping off of the Gogo network, I didn’t notice any faster speeds.